sharmilaboobalan72/Travel-Analysis-using-Power-BI/README.md

 •	What are the typical transportation cost and accommodation cost for different destinations?

-•	Which destinations are most popular with different types of travelers (e.g., families, couples, solo travelers)?
+•	Which destinations are most popular with different types of travelers ?

 •	What are the most popular accommodation types for travelers with different budgets?

-•	Which destinations have the longest and shortest trip durations?

 •	What are the most popular transportation types used by travelers?